 3.1 Accounting Standards to be adopted in the future

-The following pronouncements are not applicable for the year ending 31 December 2019 and have not been applied in preparing these financial statements.
-The impact of these accounting changes is still being assessed by the Company and reliable estimates cannot be made at this stage.
+The following amendments to standards are not applicable for the year ending 31 December 2020 and have not been applied in preparing these financial statements.
+The impact of these is being assessed by the Company.